 Natural Foods to eat to avoid diabetes and high blood pressure

-Balanced Diet is essential to keep diabetes and high blood pressure away.
+A balanced diet is essential to keep diabetes and high blood pressure away.
 In case you are suffering from these disorders, then adhering to a balanced diet is the next best option available to control diabetes and high blood pressure.
-The balanced diet should consist of foods which have a low content of sodium, fats, and carbohydrates and a good amount of fiber and Omega 3 fatty acids.
+A balanced diet should consist of foods that have a low content of sodium, fats, and carbohydrates and a good amount of fiber and Omega 3 fatty acids.

 Some of the foods to go for to avoid diabetes and high blood pressure naturally: –

-1. Fruits: Fruits rich in vitamins, minerals, antioxidants, and fibre have a mellowing effect on the blood sugar levels and help in lowering the blood pressure.
+- Fruits: Fruits rich in vitamins, minerals, antioxidants, and fibre have a mellowing effect on blood sugar levels and help in lowering blood pressure.
 Some highly recommended fruits are apples, oranges, guavas, kiwis, avocados, watermelons, papaya, peaches, pears, etc.

-5. Celery: Celery is packed with several antioxidants and eating a few celery stalks a day will reduce high blood pressure and help to lower the inflammation caused in the patients with diabetes.
+- Celery: Celery is packed with several antioxidants and eating a few celery stalks a day will reduce high blood pressure and help to lower the inflammation caused in patients with diabetes.

-8. Eggs: Eggs have the magic of keeping your stomach full for hours.
-The consumption of eggs on a regular basis reduces the risk of heart diseases, decreases inflammation, and improve insulin sensitivity in the body.
+- Eggs: Eggs have the magic of keeping your stomach full for hours.
+The consumption of eggs on a regular basis reduces the risk of heart diseases, decreases inflammation, and improves insulin sensitivity in the body.
 Just make sure you eat the complete egg as the nutrients are found in the yolk, not in the white.

-9. Extra-Virgin Olive Oil: This oil contains antioxidants which reduces inflammation, protect the cells lining your blood vessel, maintains your cholesterol levels and decreases blood pressure.
+- Extra-Virgin Olive Oil: This oil contains antioxidants which reduce inflammation, protect the cells lining your blood vessel, maintains your cholesterol levels and decrease blood pressure.
 Be vigilant while choosing this oil, as some of the olive oils contain cheaper oils like corn and soy.

-10. Nuts: Nuts are good to be a part of the balanced diet to avoid diabetes and high blood pressure.
+- Nuts: Nuts are good to be a part of a balanced diet to avoid diabetes and high blood pressure.
 They are low in digestible carbs and high in sugar.
 They help in reducing blood sugar, insulin, and LDL levels if taken in adequate quantity.

 - Growing Problem of Asthma in India